Signed in as:

 "Believe me, my young friend, there is nothing–absolutely nothing–half so much worth doing as simply messing about in boats."
 Kenneth Grahame

 We are retired teachers helping teens at risk of dropout.
-We believe the river Murray wilderness, is the ideal environment to help teens rethink their future.
+We believe the river Murray wilderness, is the ideal environment to help teens rethink their future, especially those who are unhappy and miserable.

 We need community help, and funding to help make this youth assistance program work.